vlad-zhukov/priem/README.md

 # priem · [![npm][1]][2] [![Build Status][3]][4] [![codecov][5]][6] [![bundlephobia][7]][8]

-A React Hook to decoratively "subscribe" to data with automatic refreshes on argument changes.
+A React Hook to declaratively subscribe to external data resources.

 ## Table of Contents